WealthWizardsEngineering/vscode-extension-pack/README.md

 # WW Extension Pack

-A pack of useful extensions that help make work easier here at WW.
+A pack of useful extensions that help make work easier at WealthWizards.

 ##### Extensions Included: